women spending time alone enjoying a shower and self care time.

 21. Listen to a New Self Love Podcast

-You’ll come to accept that acts of self care are not selfish, they are essential to your wellness.
+You’ll come to accept that acts of self care are not selfish, they are essential to your health and well-being.
 Self care and self love will become easier for you and you will begin to be an example for those around you.

 a napkin says self care isn't selfish and a mug of hot chocolate and a large leaf